Wausau weather for Tuesday and Wednesday

 Wednesday

-Partly sunny, with a high near 66.
-West wind 13 to 21 mph, with gusts as high as 32 mph.
+Mostly sunny, with a high near 67.
+West northwest wind 7 to 10 mph becoming northeast in the afternoon.